AUGCO: Augmentation Consistency-guided Self-training for Source-free Domain Adaptive Semantic Segmentation: Related Work

 \section{Related Work}

-\textbf{Unsupervised domain adaptation (UDA) for semantic segmentation.} Initial approaches to UDA for semantic segmentation employed pixel-level adversarial learning~\cite{hoffman2016fcns}, adversarial learning in the output space~\cite{tsai2018learning}, or adversarial learning with significance-based feature purification~\cite{luo2019significance}.
-Follow-up work has incorporated additional pixel-level constraints such as image-to-image translation~\cite{murez2018image}, bidirectional translation~\cite{li2019bidirectional}, cycle consistency and inconsistency~\cite{hoffman2018cycada,kang2020pixel} and several others~\cite{chen2019crdoco,fu2019geometry,yang2020fda,yang2020phase,chen2018road,zhang2019curriculum,zhang2019curriculum,zou2018unsupervised,pan2020unsupervised,sun2019not,li2020content}.
-We propose a source-free UDA approach for semantic segmentation that does not require adversarial training or generative modeling, but instead makes use of self-supervised signals in the form of pixel-level predictive consistency for selective self-training.
+\textbf{Unsupervised domain adaptation (UDA) for semantic segmentation.} Initial approaches to UDA for semantic segmentation employed pixel-level adversarial learning~\cite{hoffman2016fcns}, adversarial learning in the output space~\cite{tsai2018learning}, or adversarial learning with feature purification~\cite{luo2019significance}.
+Follow-up work has incorporated pixel-level constraints such as image-to-image translation~\cite{murez2018image}, cycle consistency and inconsistency~\cite{hoffman2018cycada,kang2020pixel} and several others~\cite{chen2019crdoco,fu2019geometry,yang2020fda,yang2020phase,chen2018road,zhang2019curriculum,zhang2019curriculum,zou2018unsupervised,pan2020unsupervised,sun2019not,li2020content}.
+We propose a source-free UDA approach for semantic segmentation that does not require adversarial training, generative modeling, or cross-domain constraints, but instead makes use of self-supervised signals in the form of pixel-level predictive consistency across diverse target image views.

 \textbf{Self-training for UDA.} Recently, training on model predictions or \emph{self-training} has been shown to be an effective UDA strategy~\cite{zou2019confidence,vu2019advent,prabhu2020sentry,wei2021theoretical}.
-Self-training typically involves simple supervised training on the model's predictions on unlabeled target instances (\emph{pseudolabels}) to minimize a cross-entropy~\cite{tan2019generalized}, conditional entropy~\cite{vu2019advent,zou2018unsupervised} or max-squares objective~\cite{chen2020simple}, often with additional confidence regularization~\cite{zou2019confidence} or other constraints~\cite{lian2019constructing,mei2020instance,tang2021unsupervised}.
-However, unconstrained self-training leads to error accumulation under a domain shift (see Sec~\ref{sec:intro}).
-Recent work has sought to resolve this via prototype-based pseudolabel denoising~\cite{zhang2021prototypical} or self-training only on confident predictions~\cite{tan2019generalized}.
-We propose a selective self-training approach that first identifies reliable (and unreliable) pixel predictions based on predictive consistency across diverse image views, and then selectively self-trains the model on predicted pseudolabels (for reliable pixels) and interpolated pseudolabels (for unreliable ones).
+Self-training typically involves simple supervised training on the model's predictions on unlabeled target data (\emph{pseudolabels}) to minimize a cross-entropy~\cite{tan2019generalized}, conditional entropy~\cite{vu2019advent,zou2018unsupervised} or max-squares objective~\cite{chen2020simple}, often with additional confidence regularization~\cite{zou2019confidence} or other constraints~\cite{lian2019constructing,mei2020instance,tang2021unsupervised}.
+However, unconstrained self-training leads to error accumulation under a domain shift.
+Recent work has sought to resolve this via prototype-based pseudolabel denoising~\cite{zhang2021prototypical}, self-training based on confidence~\cite{tan2019generalized}, or committee consistency~\cite{prabhu2020sentry}.
+We extend selective self-training to semantic segmentation and design a novel selection strategy that combines predictive consistency across aligned image views that differ in scale, context, and color statistics, with per-class confidence.